 What would you say to someone thinking about taking the course now?

 I would absolutely recommend they do the course!
 It is insightful and really in depth, and it would be difficult to gather all this information on your own.
 There are activities that will help you apply the information you have learnt into your own practice whether it is a business or personal level.

 You now own and run a fashion brand that utilises textile waste – how did the course help you build your brand ethos/values?

 On the course you write a brand manifesto and the manifesto I created on the course, is the manifesto I still use.
 Creating this manifesto enabled me to identify and focus on what issue I wanted to provide a solution for and build my brand values.
 The methods of creating you manifesto are clear and straight forward to follow: you state a fact, outline your values, describe your vision, put forward how you will change and then make a commitment to it.

-My manifesto was:
+Lydia's manifesto was:

-Value: to value the resources that went in to producing the garments (even if they are ‘cheap’).
+Value: To value the resources that went in to producing the garments (even if they are ‘cheap’).
 By disposing of the garments into landfill the resources are wasted.
 We need to value out resources as they are limited and running out.

 Vision: To re-use the garments/textiles we have already produced.
 To reduce the quantity that is send to landfill and help reduce the over consumption of raw materials.

-Change: to create new garments out of old/unwanted garments and textiles.
+Change: To create new garments out of old/unwanted garments and textiles.